The Glass Menagerie

 Since moving to Indianapolis in 2013, Erin has had the pleasure of working with IRT and its incredible staff.
 Favorite productions include A Christmas Carol, The Paper Dreams of Harry Chin, Pipeline, Finding Home with IRT; The Hotel Nepenthe and Love Bird with the Phoenix Theatre; The Convent with Summit Performance Indianapolis; Sometimes a Great Notion and Frost/Nixon with Portland Center Stage; and Metamorphoses and Frozen with Artists Repertory Theatre.
 Erin spent the summers of 2008 and 2009 working with the JAW Festival at Portland Center Stage.

-Claire Simon CSA
+Claire Simon, CSA

 Casting

-Claire Simon CSA
+Claire Simon, CSA

 Casting